 MUS-N 310 Music Technology I (3 cr.)
-P: MUS-A 142 (minimum grade of C) and junior standing or consent of instructor required.
-P: or C: MUS-A 230 (minimum grade of C).
+P: MUS-A 142 (minimum grade of C).
+P: or C: MUS-A 140 (minimum grade of C).
 This course is an introduction to the theory and practice of electronic sound synthesis and signal processing.
-Graphic programming languages taught during this course are intended to provide you with a knowledge and appreciation of the broad genre of computer music, as well as a practical understanding of the fundamental techniques used in digital signal processing (DSP).
-Essays written by pioneering composers, theorists and philosophers in the field will fuel in-class discussions and provide context to the techniques practiced throughout the semester.
-In addition, this course will offer many real world examples of the use of computer music synthesis in academic and popular music, as well as the music technology industry.
+Graphic programming languages taught during this course are intended to provide knowledge and appreciation of the broad genre of computer music, as well as practical understanding of fundamental techniques used in digital signal processing (DSP).
+Essays written by pioneering composers, theorists and philosophers in the field fuel in-class discussions and provide context to the techniques practiced throughout the semester.
+In addition, this course will offer many real-world examples of the use of computer music synthesis in academic and popular music, as well as the music technology industry.
 Topics include audio software development, simple interactive systems, and custom audio plug-ins.

 MUS-N 320 Music Technology II (3 cr.)
 P: MUS-N 310 (minimum grade of C).
 This course is an overview of the theory and practice of audio/visual digital signal processing and multimedia art.
 Classes of software utilized in this course include graphic programming languages, DAW's, and live musical performance software.
-This collection of software is meant to provide you with a practical understanding of the fundamental techniques used in digital signal processing (DSP).
-In addition, this course will offer examples of the use of realtime digital signal processing in academic and popular music, as well as the music technology industry.
+This collection of software is meant to provide a practical understanding of fundamental techniques used in digital signal processing (DSP).
+In addition, this course will offer examples of use of real-time digital signal processing in academic and popular music, as well as the music technology industry.
 Topics include audio software development, integration of audio and video in a single system, real-time audio/visual DSP, incorporating external controllers, and simple interactive systems.